d2s/Documentation/_posts/2018-04-10-Changelog.md

 - fixed a couple of memory leaks
 - refactor of code and cleanup
 - enhanced awareness if remote servers are not available
-- the [master branch](https://github.com/rsyncOSX/RsyncOSX) is updated when changes are tested and considered stable

 A new and [notarized release](/Notarized) is planned after release of macOS 10.15 Catalina.